lucaskienast/iygo/README.md

 ## Features
 Already built-in:
-- Card database & CRUD operations (server)
+- Card DB and API
-- User/player register, login, edit (server)
+- User/player DB and API
-- Deck CRUD operations (server)
+- Deck DB and API
+- Avatar DB and API

 In progress:
+- Service files
-- Avatar CRUD operations
+- Refactoring

 To come:
 - Deck builder (client)